A clinical trial is a research study that involves people. These studies help doctors find better ways to treat and prevent cancer and other diseases.

 A new way of doing surgery or giving radiation therapy

-Doctors want to know if a new drug or treatment works as well or better than the treatment they already use, called the “standard of care.”
-They also want to learn about the side effects and make sure that the side effects are not too severe.
+Doctors call the treatment they use already the "standard of care."
+They want to learn if a new drug or treatment works as well or better.
+They also want to learn about side effects and make sure these are not too severe.

 How can we keep people from getting this type of cancer?

-Is this cancer inherited (passed on from parent to child)?
+Is this cancer inherited, or passed on from parent to child?

-Can we prevent an inherited cancer from developing?
+Can we keep an inherited cancer from developing?
 Can we find it earlier or warn people they could get it?

-Can this cancer be prevented by eating or avoiding certain foods or medicines?
+Can you prevent or reduce the risk of this cancer by eating or avoiding certain foods?
+Taking or avoiding certain medicines?

-Does it help to change your habits, such as getting more sleep or exercise?
+Does it help to make life changes, such as getting more sleep or exercise?

 How do clinical trials work?

-All clinical trials follow a set of rules.
+Each clinical trial follows a specific set of rules.
 Doctors call these rules the “protocol.”
-Every clinical trial has its own protocol, but the protocol must always include certain things.
-These are:
+Every trial has its own protocol, but it must always include: